InsaneBroccoli/bf_controller_tuning/README.md

-# bf_controller_tuning
+# BF Controller Tuning

+## About this Repository

 WIP

 A huge ass script to analyse **bbl** flight logs and tune linear filters and pids offline.

-This libary is intendet to be used with `Chirp signal generator as flight mode #13105 (Merged)`.
+This libary is intendet to be used with: https://github.com/betaflight/betaflight/pull/13105

 ### Required Matlab Toolboxes